doutormatheusguedes/posdoc/versions/v2/readme.md

 **Version:** v2

+### 🆕 Summary of Updates from v1 to v2
+- **New input parameter:** `Number of generations without improvement` (`nogwi`).
+This allows the algorithm to stop early when no further progress is observed over a defined number of generations.

 **How to run an experiment:** python3.11 .\main.py `{nog}` `{nogwi}` `{ps}` `{cr}` `{mr}` `{mtd}` `{r}` `{ilnp}`

 **Script to run multiple experiments:** python3.11 .\run_experiments.py

 **Evaluated Parameters**

-Another input parameter has been added: number of generations without improvement

 | Parameters                       | Values                |
 | --------------------------------- | ---------------------- |